 Having located the desired tract of land, Baba Ji returned to Bombay to begin the transition to this new phase of his life's work.
 The preliminary agreement to buy the land was signed in 1955 with a significant sum of money advanced toward the purchase, but it was not until 1958 that the deal was concluded.
 During that time, it was decided to sell all the cloth in the Bombay shop but to temporarily keep the building itself along with the small room in the back where Baba Ji rested, meditated and ate.
 In that way, Baba Ji could continue with the seva Hazur had entrusted to him while Naiyar and other dear ones busied themselves in selling off all of the existing stock.
 The shop itself was sold at a later date after Baba Ji had established himself in Kengeri and the Bombay dear ones had found alternative arrangements for his twice a year visits which he promised them he would make.

 With the practical details of winding up his life in Bombay well in hand, Baba Ji went to the Betta Ashram and explained to the dear ones there what had taken place and his plans for developing the Kengeri Ashram.
 The dear ones there were very supportive of Baba Ji's decision and collected what material wealth they could to contribute towards establishing the ashram.
 More importantly, they promised to help Baba Ji develop the ashram itself, pledging the labor of eager sevadars who would come in shifts to clear the land, plant crops, construct buildings, etc. In the years to come, it was the farming community of the Betta area that did the bulk of the physical work at the ashram.
-1 his bout of leukemia and enjoyed relatively good health.
-His travels to South Indian towns and cities for giving Satsang and Initiation increased significantly.
-Satsang centers were established in Davangere, Ballari, Hosapet, Sirsi, Dhareshewar, Hubli, Guntakal, Rayadurgam, Kalyandurg, Enumuladoddi, Anantapur, and Satara.
-These were main centers with many smaller branches in more remote places.
-Baba Ji regularly delivered the Satsang discourses in Kannada, Hindi, and Marathi.
-He was also a scholar of Sanskrit and had familiarity with Punjabi, Konkani, Gujarati and Telugu, so he had a wonderful capacity to relate to people coming to him from those diverse backgrounds.
+1

 During this period of 1955 to 1958, Baba Ji's mission in South India flourished.
-He had recovered totally from
+He had recovered totally from his bout of leukemia and enjoyed relatively good health.
+His travels to South Indian towns and cities for giving